 |Mountain Lion Adult||Mountain Lion Cub|

-Mountain lions generally exist where deer are found.
 Warning signs have been placed at walkways and gate entrances.
-As a precaution, the use of isolated stairs/walkways at dusk, night, or dawn is discouraged.
-To limit an interaction with a mountain lion, avoid hiking or jogging in the undeveloped areas of the lab alone or at dawn, dusk, or night.
+As a precaution, the use of isolated stairs and walkways at dusk, night, or dawn is discouraged.
+To limit an interaction with a mountain lion, avoid hiking or jogging in the undeveloped areas of the Lab alone or at dawn, dusk, or night.
 If you see a mountain lion, immediately call 7-911 from any Lab phone or 911 from any cell phone.

 If you see a mountain lion, immediately call 7-911 from any Lab phone or 911 from any cell phone.
 Go to http://www.dfg.ca.gov/keepmewild/lion.html for more safety information from the California Department of Fish and Game.